gabrieloliveira95/Keras_Data_Augmentation/README.md

-# Keras Data Augmentation Generator
+# Keras Image Augmentation Generator

 Data augmentation techniques are used a lot to increase the size of the dataset by performing rotations, transformations, zooming, flipping, etc.